 In 2010, Daniel accepted an appointment in the Administration of President Barack Obama as Senior Counsel in the Access to Justice Initiative at the U.S. Department of Justice.
 At DOJ, Daniel’s work focused on improving access to quality legal representation in criminal cases and high-stakes civil proceedings, as well as on improving tribal court systems.
 In 2012, he received the Attorney General’s Annual Award for Distinguished Service, the Department’s second-highest civilian honor.
 In June 2012, Daniel accepted a position as Senior Policy Advisor at the White House Domestic Policy Council, where he helped develop Administration policy in the areas of criminal justice, civil rights, and immigration.

-Daniel has delivered lectures throughout the country on a wide range of topics, including the Economic Espionage Act, criminal justice reform, and immigration.
-In June 2014, he was awarded the Commitment to Change Award by the National Immigration Justice Center, on whose Leadership Board he serves.
-Daniel is currently a lawyer representative to the Judicial Conference of the Ninth Circuit, and he also serves on the Ninth Circuit’s Fairness Committee.
+Daniel has delivered lectures throughout the country on a wide range of topics including the Economic Espionage Act, criminal justice reform, and immigration.
+In June 2014, he was awarded the Commitment to Change Award by the National Immigration Justice Center.
+Daniel has served as a lawyer representative to the Judicial Conference of the Ninth Circuit and the Ninth Circuit’s Fairness Committee, and he currently sits on the Northern District of California Federal Criminal Rules Committee.

 Daniel graduated from Harvard University and Boalt Hall School of Law at UC Berkeley.
 Following law school, he clerked for District Judge Claudia Wilken of the Northern District of California and Circuit Judge Stephen Reinhardt of the Ninth Circuit Court of Appeals.